Further declines in Spanish Mortgage business levels

 As expected Julys loan data in Spain shows a further decline both month on month and year on year.

 Given the overall situation the figures could have been a lot worse and we may as yet see further declines as the year progresses.

 The non resident Spanish mortgage in market in terms of actual completions is at a virtual standstill.
 Unless the applicant was already committed to a purchase, bought off plan and completion is due and has in place a power of attorney to complete for them, due to travel restrictions most have been unable to select a property.

-Approved loan applications remain buoyant
+Approved loan applications for Mortgages in Spain remain buoyant

 Actual approved applications of potential buyers just waiting for a point when they can search for a property are still amazingly buoyant but at present they are stuck as just that approvals for lending and no property to buy.

 The residential market saw an up tick in completions when lockdown finished but with adverse conditions in Spain it is difficult to see this continuing as people become more rather than less nervous about their job situation and the overall economic impact on Spain.